Creating an Indigenous future

 Victor Sousa, son of Bertha Felix, fought the eviction with the assistance of Marin County District Attorney William O. Weissich.
 State courts ruled in favor of the ranchers.
 The same ranchers gained financial benefit through the sale of these Támal-ko ancestral lands to the National Park Service for the creation of the National Seashore.
 For over seventy years the Felix family was forced into a distant relationship with the cove, an exile.

-Building a relationship with the National Park Service
+Our work: building a relationship with the National Park Service

 With the National Park Service we share goals of telling “All American Stories” of Park lands.
 In 2021 the Alliance for Felix Cove began with a meeting between Felix Family members and the Park Superintendent for Point Reyes.
 Federated Indians of Graton Rancheria were invited and declined.